vega/vega-datasets/sources.md

 ## `jobs.json`

+## `la-riots.json`

+More than 60 people lost their lives amid the looting and fires that ravaged Los Angeles for five days starting April 29, 1992.
+This file contains the point where each person died, formatted as GeoJSON.
+It was compiled and published by the [Los Angeles Times](http://spreadsheets.latimes.com/la-riots-deaths/).

 ## londonBoroughs.json

 Boundaries of London boroughs reprojected and simplified from `London_Borough_Excluding_MHW` shapefile held at https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london.
 Original data "contains National Statistics data © Crown copyright and database right (2015)" and "Contains Ordnance Survey data © Crown copyright and database right [2015].